guillaumeriousat/godot-ndi/README.md

 # godot-ndi

+While I was working (very slowly) on this, someone else had the time to start and mostly finish something that is more polished and cross-platform.

+You can find their project here : https://github.com/unvermuthet/godot-ndi

+I recommend that you use that instead.
+I'll be keeping this here as archive and example code.

 This implements a node that will send the viewport nearest to it as an NDI® feed.

 NDI® is this https://ndi.video/